wix-incubator/peninsula/README.md

 ## Examples

+All examples below can also be found in the following test: [ExampleTest.scala](https://github.com/wix/peninsula/blob/master/src/test/scala/com/wix/peninsula/examples/ExamplesTest.scala)

 #### Basic Json Transformation
 Build a transformation configuration to describe the rules that later can be used for transforming one json into another.
 TransformationConfig represents a collection